rehierl/node-tree-outliner/1-0-mathematics/0-1-logic.md

 clarification

-* the negation operator (!, see below) must not be used with these strict operators (i.e. not `<!-`, `-!>`, `<-!->`, etc)
+* the negation operator (!) must not be used with these strict operators (i.e. not `<!-`, `-!>`, `<-!->`, etc)
 * hint: no confusion with the lower-or-equal order operator (<=) possible